-But there is a tendency among girls to tattoo the crown for emphasizing their uniqueness and memorializing that every of them is a princess.
-In such a case, the tattoo is small, and is stylized as a cartoon or a simple picture.
+But there is a tendency among girls to tattoo the crown for emphasizing their uniqueness and memorializing that each of them is a princess.
+In such a case, the tattoo is small and is stylized as a cartoon or a simple picture.

 Meaning of Crown Tattoo

 Crown symbol is inherent for many cultures.
 In ancient times the crown was a symbol of the divine beginning.
 In Greek mythology, it was the laurel wreath crown of the god Apollo.

 In ancient cultures crowns were the attribute of people who were thought to be of a divine nature, it was a symbol of gods.

 In the Middle Ages, only monarchs had a right to tattoo a crown on the body.

 In England, a tattoo with the image of a crown started to show the supporters of the king at the time.
 In European countries, in this time the crown was often depicted with a cross.
 This combination meant “glory and victory.”

 It presents in heraldry and attributes of countries where there was a monarchy.
 For example, the Spanish coat of arms depicts a lion with a crown on his head.

 Crown has also a strong religious meaning if speaking about Christianity.
 It is inextricably associated with the crown of thorns, which was put on the head of Jesus Christ during the crucifixion.

 Also, it is a significant symbol when speaking about sacred creatures.
 The crown here may be compared with a halo of angels, saints and gods.
 The Virgin Mary in Catholics is depicted with a holy halo over her head.
 Very often she is called the “Queen of Heaven.”